bonitasoft/bonita-doc/md/bdm-in-rest-api.md

 :::

-## Other alternatives for good performance
+## Other use cases

 The rest api extension example previously described in this page advices to
 * create a custom data structure for the response
 * copy only selected fields from the BDM object into this custom data structure

 In some cases, one may want to return the BDM object structure in the response
-* it fits the REST API contract so it seems natural to use it as base structure of the response
+* it fits the REST API contract so it seems natural to use it as the base structure of the response
-* for maintenance reason, when adding a new field to our BDM object, we do not want to have to modify the Rest API extension code to manage it
+* for maintenance reasons, when adding a new field to a BDM object, you may want not to have to modify the Rest API extension code to manage it.

+Below are two use cases addressing that.

 ### Returning the whole object without its lazy loaded fields

-The troobleshooting section gives an example using the Groovy `JsonBuilder` class leading to poor performance: it calls the getter of lazy loaded fields which then fetches data.
+The troobleshooting section gives an example using the Groovy `JsonBuilder` class leading to poor performance: it calls the getter of lazy loaded fields which then fetches the data.
 So using an alternate json builder implementation can solve this issue.

 As the BDM object lazy loaded fields are marked with the Jackson's `@JsonIgnore` annotation and as the Jackson's library is available for use in the Rest API Extension,